 My son went through a car sick stage.
 It wasn’t pleasant.
-It meant we couldn’t give him his tablet to watch anymore, because it made his car sickness worse.
+It meant we couldn’t give him his tablet to watch anymore because it worsened his car sickness.

 There were times when vomit just poured out of him (sorry for that image).
 It went everywhere in the car.
 Next step – find somewhere to pull in to clean up my son and my car.

 Dealing with a toddler and car sickness is a challenge, but it is easier if you have a sick bag and some warning!